dbaron/css-line-spacing/explainer.md

   * An element with `establish` establishes a new line grid (a set of baselines repeating at the `line-height` interval) based on its `line-height` and font properties.
   * A line or block <var>P</var> participates in a line grid if its closest ancestor-or-self <var>A</var> that has a value other than `auto` has the value `establish`, and <var>P</var> participates in the grid established by <var>A</var>.
   * Line height computations for a line that participates in a line grid consider the `line-height` property only on blocks.
-    * TODO: Do we want a fourth value that switches to the new line height algorithm without establishing a grid, or should that be a separate property?
 * [`align-self`](https://drafts.csswg.org/css-align-3/#align-self-property): `auto` | `normal` | `stretch` | &#x5b; `first` | `last` ]? `baseline` | &#x5b; `unsafe` | `safe` ]? &#x5b; `center` | `start` | `end` | `self-start` | `self-end` | `flex-start` | `flex-end` ]
-  * use existing property to align block-level intrusions
+  * use existing property to align block-level intrusions within their containing block's line grid
   * behavior of `normal` is probably to have no snapping to the line grid
   * other values coerce to `start` / `center` / `end` and add extra space to align the block-level box to the grid
+  * most useful on intrusions that also have `line-grid: none` (or maybe `line-grid: establish`), so that the intrusion aligns within its parent grid

+### Open Issues

+ISSUE: Should there be a way to switch to the new line height algorithm without establishing a grid?
+This could be done either by adding a fourth value to `line-grid` (which would not be particularly related to line grids) or by splitting the concept into a separate property?

+ISSUE:  This doesn't support having an intrusion within the line grid, after which the line grid starts again, but with new positions rather than matched to the grid before the intrusion.
+Instead, it only supports either:
+* aligning the intrusion within the single grid by adding extra space on one or both sides, or
+* just using the new line height algorithm without actually establishing a grid.
+Is this important (e.g., for non-column, non-paged cases)?

 ### Examples